IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/Forensics/2. Voices in the head/README.md

 In Singapore, some of the older people who speak dialects use this term called "鸟话" (niǎo huà) , which is a direct translation of "birds talking", or to be more colloquial, a derogatory term used to describe people who spout nonsensical words.

+Moreover, the pastebin used the language BrainF[FamilyFriendlyContent]k, which according to Wikipedia, means "things so complicated or unusual that they exceed the limits of one's understanding."

 There's still one more piece to solving the puzzle.
 The name of the steganography tool: Xiao Steganography

 Xiao is a homophone of "Siao", which is another colloquial term used in Singapore to describe a mad or crazy person.